KaOSx/kaosx.github.io/_docs/package.md

 In this section you'll find regularly updated, known different package names, and what conversion name to use.

 One big difference to note, not a name change, but file system structure.
 KaOS keeps more in line with most mainstream distributions (and most package development), to have regular files and binaries in /bin, /lib, /sbin, /usr/sbin.
 There is no use of thousands of symlinks to try and move all to /usr.
-So whenever you see a configuration mentioning "sbin=/usr/bin", remove that line.
+So whenever you see a configuration mentioning `sbin=/usr/bin`, remove that line.
 Kernel is packaged in /lib, so for linux-kernel packaging, do not use /usr/lib with symlinks back to /lib.

 KaOS uses versioned names for python, namely python2 and python3, make sure the package you are trying to build does not fall back to just python, since that might mean it needs python3.

 Starting with Qt5 KaOS will use unique names for Qt versions.
 Make sure the qmake call for Qt5 is specified, since it is packaged so it does not conflict with any other Qt version.
-Replace "qmake" with "/usr/lib/qt5/bin/qmake" for any package that needs Qt5 to build.
+Replace `qmake` with `/usr/lib/qt5/bin/qmake` for any package that needs Qt5 to build.

-Python Qt binding packages are called "pyqt5-python2" or "pyqt5-python3".
+Python Qt binding packages are called `pyqt5-python2` or `pyqt5-python3`.